Crusade of Varna: Final stage

 Shortly after all the short-term requirements of the treaty were fulfilled, the Hungarians and their allies resumed the crusade.
 King Władysław gathered an army composed mostly of Hungarian regular troops, and forces from Poland, Transylvania, Croatia, Bosnia, heavy cavalry units from western Europe, and mercenaries from eastern Europe.
 The combined armies numbered 16,000, and were joined by 4,000 Wallachians in the area of Nicopolis.
 Murad, who had retired shortly after the treaty was completed, was called back to lead the Ottoman army.
 On 10 November 1444, the two armies clashed at the Battle of Varna (near the Black Sea fortress of Varna, Bulgaria).
 The Ottomans won a decisive victory despite heavy losses, while the crusaders lost King Władysław and over 15,000 men.

-The King's ultimate fate is unknown; according to one Turkish account he was beheaded by mercenary Kodja Hazar, however another Turkish source says the King was taken prisoner and executed later.
-The fallen monarch's body was never found nor presented by Ottomans, and his supposed death at the hands of Hazar was not witnessed by any of his Polish or Hungarian men, leaving uncertainty about his ultimate fate and unconfirmed rumors about his survival; Władysław was eventually assumed to be killed in the battle, as he did not return to any of his kingdoms.
+The King's ultimate fate is unknown; according to the three Turkish chroniclers he was beheaded by Ottoman mercenary, however Murad II's memorandum says the King was taken prisoner and executed later.
+The fallen monarch's body was never found nor presented by Ottomans, and his supposed death at the hands of the Janissary was not witnessed by any of his Polish or Hungarian men, leaving uncertainty about his ultimate fate and unconfirmed rumors about his survival; Władysław was eventually assumed to have been killed in the battle, as he did not return to any of his kingdoms.